Full and Half Marathon race

 We couldn’t answer the why not questions other than to say, ‘Yeah, why the hell not?’

-For 2020, we're introducing a new route.
+We have a new route (started in 2020).
 It's still one hell of a downhill.
 Give or take it has a net drop of 3,600 feet.
 Turns out, it’s the Second Longest Downhill Road Marathon on Planet Earth, or at least in the top five.

 The new route will once again start up on the Gravelly Range Road.
 The full marathon will start at approximately Mile 17 of the Madison Marathon route.
 Then, runners head downhill to the Madison Valley floor.
 Once on the valley floor, runners will no longer run along Varney Road.
 Instead, they will turn right at the T-junction, cross Varney Bridge over the Madison river, and run out to US Highway 287.
 That will be the turn-around point.
 Runners return to the Madison River and finish at Varney Bridge.